offchainhuman/github-user-search/README.md

 ### Objective

-Using TypeScript and React, your task is to build a Github User Search Tool.
+Clone this repo to your own profile, then using the UI framework of your choice, your task is to build a Github User Search Tool.

 ### Brief

 In this challenge, your assignment is to build a Github User Search Tool using the [GitHub users API](https://docs.github.com/en/rest/reference/users#get-a-user).
 We are looking for a solution that is functionally complete, not pixel-perfect.
 The design system in the designs folder will give you more information about the various colors, fonts, and styles used in this project.

-There is an already-created nextjs app under the `./nextjs` directory, which you should use to develop the solution.
-It's a bare bones NextJS app with no customization.
+There is an already-created nextjs app under the `./nextjs` directory, which you can optionally use to develop the solution.
+It's a bare bones NextJS app with no customisation.
 To get started run the following commands:

 ```bash
 cd ./nextjs
 npm run dev
 ```

+Alternatively, you can create a pure front-end solution that calls the Github API directly from the page.

 ### Tasks